Louis-MG/RecursiveBinaryDivisor/README.md

 * Dependencies:

-Make you have a GCC compiler version >= 4.9.2
+Make sure you have a GCC compiler version >= 4.9.2

 For MNHN-Tree-Tools:

 ```